DavidChenUIUC/PromptHub/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## 📧 Contact
-Please reach out to me at [LinkedIn](https://www.linkedin.com/in/david-chenn/)
+Please reach out to me on [LinkedIn](https://www.linkedin.com/in/david-chenn/).
+Thanks!